EDUCBA Logo

 Introduction To Decision Table Testing

-Decision Table Testing is the process of testing the software application based on the decision table designed specifically for the scenarios involving a range of inputs and the related test scenarios.
-Here, the Decision table is used to generate the test conditions for a variety of inputs and the respective test scenarios, as opposed to the output expected for the assortment of the given input data.
+Decision Table Testing is the process of testing the software application based on the decision table designed specifically for scenarios involving a range of inputs and related test scenarios.
+Here, the Decision table generates the test conditions for various inputs and the respective test scenarios, as opposed to the output expected for the input data assortment.
 These Test conditions are then used to break down the high-level Test scenarios into simpler test cases, thus making it easy to organize the testing process for testing multiple permutations and a combination of the input data.

 Why are the Decision Tables so Important?

-You may be familiar with boundary value testing and equivalent partition testing techniques; while both of these are good at providing coverage, none of them will be useful where the system behavior is different for each set of inputs provided.
+You may be familiar with boundary value testing and equivalent partition testing techniques; while both provide coverage, none will be useful where the system behavior is different for each set of inputs provided.

 Creating a decision table helps a testing team in designing tests.
 Not only are decision tables useful in stating complex business rules, but these tables are also helpful for testers who want to understand how different combinations of inputs affect the output.